Cockroach: Hardiness

 Cockroaches are among the hardiest insects.
 Some species are capable of remaining active for a month without food and are able to survive on limited resources, such as the glue from the back of postage stamps.
 Some can go without air for 45 minutes.
-Japanese cockroach (Periplaneta japonica) nymphs, which hibernate in cold winters, have survived twelve hours at -5 to -8 C in laboratory experiments.
+Japanese cockroach (Crescispina japonica) nymphs, which hibernate in cold winters, have survived twelve hours at -5 to -8 C in laboratory experiments.

-Experiments on decapitated specimens of several species of cockroach found a variety of behavioral functionality remained, including shock avoidance and escape behavior, although many insects other than cockroaches are also able to survive decapitation, and popular claims of the longevity of headless cockroaches do not appear to be based on published research.
+Experiments on decapitated specimens of several species of cockroach found a variety of behavioral functionality remained, including shock avoidance and escape behavior, although many insects other than cockroaches are also able to survive decapitation.
+Popular claims of the longevity of headless cockroaches do not appear to be based on published research.
 The severed head is able to survive and wave its antennae for several hours, or longer when refrigerated and given nutrients.

-It is popularly suggested that cockroaches will "inherit the earth" if humanity destroys itself in a nuclear war.
+It is popularly suggested that cockroaches will "inherit the Earth" if humanity destroys itself in a nuclear war.
 While cockroaches do, indeed, have a much higher radiation resistance than vertebrates, with a lethal dose perhaps six to 15 times that for humans, they are not exceptionally radiation-resistant compared to other insects, such as the fruit fly.

 The cockroach's ability to withstand radiation has been explained through the cell cycle.
 Cells are most vulnerable to the effects of radiation while they are dividing.
 A cockroach's cells divide only once each molting cycle (which is weekly, for the juvenile German cockroach).
-Since not all cockroaches would be molting at the same time, many would be unaffected by an acute burst of radiation, although lingering and more acute radiation would still be harmful.
+Since not all cockroaches would be molting at the same time, many would be unaffected by an acute burst of radiation, although prolonged radiation would still be harmful.